-On each of the detailed itineraries there is a breakdown of the approximate travel time and kilometres covered each day. (excluding lunch and sightseeing stops)
+On each of the detailed itineraries, there is a breakdown of the approximate travel time and kilometres covered each day. (excluding lunch, refuelling and toilet stops).

 - Often it is hard to appreciate how “BIG” Africa is until you get there.

 - Fact: Kruger National Park is roughly the same size as Switzerland!

 - Travel days between tour highlights can be long.

 So sit back, relax and watch a very different world to home pass by.

 Half to full day walks, mostly on un-level surfaces, and often in sandy or rocky areas.

 Every safari includes some walking.
 If you are joining the Walking South Africa Safari you’ll be taking part in easy, moderate and challenging day walks.
 On some of our other safaris examples are:

 - bush walks with local poler guides in the Okavango Delta.

 - walking up the giant sand dunes of Sossusvlei in Namibia.